theprojectsomething/cloudflare-stream/README.md

 #### api(apiOptions: String|Object) => Array|Object|String|Null

-The underlying method for everything except `Upload`.
-Takes a URL path (String) or apiOptions (object) and returns one of many possibilities.
+The underlying method for everything except [Upload](#uploadfile-uploadoptions).
+Takes a URL path (String) or apiOptions (object) and returns one of many(!) possibilities.
 See the [Cloudflare API documentation](https://api.cloudflare.com/#stream-videos) for more detail.

 ##### apiOptions?
 ```js